RatulAhmed/imgur-clone/README.md

 # imgur-clone
-A web application that works similarly to Imgur.
+A Maven web application that works similarly to Imgur.
 It allows users to create an account/login with password hashing implemented.
 Users can view images, comment on albums, create albums, upload images and, like/favorites albums.

 ## Technologies
 • Java 1.8

+• Maven

 • Spring Framework 4.3.27